-To help position BCS – The Chartered Institute for IT as the authoritative forum for discussion for IT, ASHA created a campaign around three main areas where IT is impacting society – Ethical use of Data, Artificial Intelligence and Cyber Crime.
+To reinforce BCS’ standing as the authoritative forum for discussion, ASHA created a campaign around three main areas where IT is impacting society – Ethical use of Data, Artificial Intelligence and Cyber Crime.

 Founder Nigel Holland wanted a name and identity for his new company.
 The company, The Holland Network, specialises in strengthening performance in senior leadership teams through personal mentoring and the exploration of ‘Emotional Intelligence’.